-30CSR9 STUDENT TEMPORARY PERMIT
+30CSR9 LEGISLATIVE RULE STUDENT TEMPORARY PERMIT

-30-34-9.1 General
+§30-9-1.
+General.

-- 1.1 Scope This legislative rule establishes the temporary permit process, fees and practice limitations for students - enrolled in accredited respiratory care schools - 1.2 Authority WV Code 30-34-6 and 30-34-9 - 1.3 Filing Date June 11, 2008 (Emergency Filing/Effective June 26, 2008) - 1.4 Effective Date June 1, 2009
+- 1.1.
+Scope. -- This legislative rule establishes the temporary permit process, fees and practice limitations for students enrolled in accredited respiratory care schools. - 1.2.
+Authority. -- W. Va.
+Code §§ 30-34-6 and 30-34-9. - 1.3.
+Filing Date. -- May 11, 2020. - 1.4.
+Effective Date. -- August 11, 2020. - 1.5.
+Sunset Provision. -- This rule shall terminate and have no further force or effect after August 11, 2030.

-30-34-9.2 Application for Student Temporary Permit
+§30-9-2.
+Application for Student Temporary Permit.

-- 2.1 An applicant for student temporary permit shall file with West Virginia Board of Respiratory Care a signed permit application form and shall pay an initial six (6) month permit application fee of seventy-five dollars (\$75.00). - 2.2 The applicant must submit: - 2.2a A student work permit form signed by the program director of an accredited respiratory care program and by a principal administrative official of the institution where the program is located. - 2.2b An official transcript indicating successful completion of a minimum of thirty semester hours or the quarter hour equivalent, eighteen of which must be specific to respiratory care core curriculum, and at least two hundred clinical hours. - 2.2c Documentation from the program director indicating clinical competencies completed indicating successful completion of tasks by didatic testing and clinical observation by school faculty. - 2.3 Upon expiration of initial six (6) month permit the student my apply for an additional six month permit by payment of an additional fee of forty dollars (\$40.00) and providing the WV Board of Respiratory Care with documentation from the program director of the school where the student is enrolled stating the student is actively enrolled and taking a minimum of 9 satisfactory semester hours in respiratory care curriculum.
+- 2.1.
+An applicant for student temporary permit shall file with the West Virginia Board of Respiratory Care a signed permit application form and shall pay an initial six (6) month permit application fee of seventy-five dollars (\$75.00). - 2.2.
+The applicant shall submit: - 2.2.1.
+A student work permit form signed by the program director of an accredited respiratory care program and by a principal administrative official of the institution where the program is located. - 2.2.2.
+An official transcript indicating successful completion of a minimum of thirty semester hours or the quarter hour equivalent, eighteen of which must be specific to respiratory care core curriculum, and at least two hundred clinical hours. - 2.2.3.
+Documentation from the program director indicating clinical competencies completed indicating successful completion of tasks by didactic testing and clinical observation by school faculty. - 2.3.
+Upon expiration of initial six (6) month permit the student may apply for an additional six month permit by payment of an additional fee of twenty-five dollars (\$25.00) and providing the WV Board of Respiratory Care with documentation from the program director of the school where the student is enrolled stating the student is actively enrolled and taking a minimum of 9 satisfactory semester hours in respiratory care curriculum.
+Graduate respiratory care therapists may continue to work under their student temporary permit until the permit expires.

-30-34-9.3 Practice Limitations for the Student Temporary Permit holder.
+§30-9-3.
+Practice Limitations for the Student Temporary Permit holder.